winitzki/scall/tutorial/programming_dhall.md

 #### Example: the Egyptian division algorithm

-The [Egyptian algorithm for integer division](https://isocpp.org/blog/2016/08/turning-egyptian-division-into-logarithms) with remainder can be written via recursive code like this:
+The [Egyptian algorithm for integer division](https://isocpp.org/blog/2016/08/turning-egyptian-division-into-logarithms) can be written via recursive code like this:

 ```haskell
 egyptian_div_mod :: Int -> Int -> (Int, Int)   -- Haskell.